Critical density of activated random walks on transitive graphs: Proof of Theorem

 In order to show that $\mu_c>0$ for any $\lambda>0$ when $G$ is a $d$-regular tree, we will relate an stabilization procedure to a certain branching process in $\mathbb{Z}$.
 To avoid ambiguity we will refer to the particles of the branching process as \emph{tokens}.
 Initially the branching process starts with $d$ tokens at position $1$.
 We will show that $\mu_c>0$ holds if with positive probability we have that no token ever visits a position $k\leq 0$.

 We start defining this branching process.
 Start with $d$ tokens at position $1$.
 The process evolves in discrete steps, where at each step we update the position of each token independently.
 Given a token at position $k\in\mathbb{Z}$, we update it as follows.
 With probability $\alpha$, the token advances one position, jumping to position $k+1$.
-With probability $1-\alpha$, the token is deleted and is replaced by $\ell d$ tokens at position $k-\ell$, where $\ell\geq 1$ is an independent geometric random variable of success probability $\beta$; i.e., $P(\ell = z)=(1-\beta)^{z-1}\beta$.
+With probability $1-\alpha$, there is a \emph{branching}.
+This means that the token is deleted and is replaced by $\ell d$ tokens at position $k-\ell$, where $\ell\geq 1$ is an independent geometric random variable of success probability $\beta$; i.e., $P(\ell = z)=(1-\beta)^{z-1}\beta$.
 The value $d$ here will later be the same as the degree of the tree, that is why we choose to use the same letter, while $\alpha$ and $\beta$ are some additional parameters that will be related to $\mu$ and $\lambda$.

 \begin{lem} For all $d\geq1$ and all $\beta\in(0,1)$, there exists $\alpha_0\in(0,1)$ large enough so that, for all $\alpha \in (\alpha_0,1]$, with positive probability there will never be a token in positions $k\leq0$. \end{lem} \begin{proof} Let $\gamma = \sqrt{1-\beta}$.
 At time $t$, if $k_1,k_2,\ldots$ are the positions of the tokens at that time, define the function